Ginsberg Research Grant

 - A budget

 Applications for the Ginsberg Research Grant for summer and academic-year research are accepted on a rolling basis.
-For summer 2021 funding, the suggested deadline is July 1, 2021 to ensure that we can process your application in time for your summer research plans, but applications will be accepted after that date.
+Please allow 2-3 weeks for your application to be reviewed.

 If you have any questions, please contact the Department of Political Science at firstname.lastname@example.org.Back to top